- Home

 What happens after the procedure?

-Depending on the type of biopsy you have, after the procedure you may see a small amount of blood in your urine or bowel motions for a few days, and blood in your semen for a couple of months.
+Depending on the type of biopsy you have, after the procedure you may see a small amount of blood in your urine or bowel movements (poo) for a few days, and blood in your semen for a couple of months.
 After a TPUS biopsy, the risk of infection is extremely low.
 There is a greater risk of infection with a TRUS biopsy, but the risk is still low.
+Your doctor may suggest taking antibiotics before or after a biopsy if they think you may be at risk of infection.

-The samples are sent to a laboratory, where a specialist doctor called a pathologist looks for cancer cells in the tissue.
-Waiting for the results can be a stressful time.
-It may help to call Cancer Council 13 11 20.
+The biopsy samples are sent to a laboratory, where a specialist doctor called a pathologist looks for cancer cells in the tissue.
+Waiting for the results can be stressful.
+For support, call Cancer Council 13 11 20.

 Podcast: Tests and Cancer